time2backup/time2backup/docs/command.md

 ### Options
 ```
 -d, --date DATE  restore file at backup DATE (use format YYYY-MM-DD-HHMMSS)
-                 by default it restores the last available backup
+                 By default, it restores the last available backup.
 --directory      path to restore is a directory (not necessary if path exists)
-                 If deleted or moved, indicate that the chosen path is a directory.
+                 If deleted or moved, indicates that the chosen path is a directory.
---delete-new     delete newer files if exists for directories (restore exactly the same version)
+--delete-new     delete newer files if they already exists (restore exactly the same version)
 -f, --force      force restore; do not display confirmation
 -h, --help       print help
 ```